DLink Router Setup - Static IP Address

 Your Dlink router can be configured to reserve and always assign a certain IP address to your DVR.
 This is known as a static IP address.
 Follow the below instructions to reserve statuc IP address for your surveillance DVR.

-That IP address is not permanently reserved for your DVR, unless you remove that setting.
+That IP address is now permanently reserved for your IP camera or network DVR unless you remove that setting.

 - Open your D-Link router's control panel by going to the IP address http://192.168.0.1/

 in a web browser.
 You will be prompt for a password.
 If you did not

 setup a password on your router, the dlink default password is blank.
 Enter admin for the username and leave

 - Afteryou are logged into your router, 1) click on the "Home" tab, then

 2) click on the "DHCP" button.
 This will display the DHCP server screen as seen below:

 - On the DHCP Server screen, use the screen shot below as a reference and: